Jimmy-YMJ/pvalidator/README.md

 # pvalidator
-Promise based data validator for browser and ndoejs
+Promise based data validator for browser and ndoejs, it is lightweight() but powerful.

 ## Installing